 Some of the pregnancy-specific advices involve visiting fertility clinics, and others are just about staying healthy.
 Your health is actually the most important thing in conceiving a child, as well as throughout the pregnancy.
 Preparing your body for pregnancy is beneficial both for you and for your baby.

 You may change your lifestyle a little bit by developing healthier habits, but it will help you have a healthy pregnancy and, most important, a healthy baby.
 And if your body is healthy it will be more ready for that little tiny egg inside your womb.
 There are some ways to help you along the baby-making path in a faster time.
-They involve your health, lots of unprotected sexual intercourse, and some other tips.
+They involve your health and some other tips.
 Keep reading to find them out!